flowground/amazonaws-com-devicefarm-connector/README.md

 A generated **flow**ground connector for the AWS Device Farm API (version 2015-06-23).

 Generated from: https://api.apis.guru/v2/specs/amazonaws.com/devicefarm/2015-06-23/swagger.json<br/>
-Generated at: 2019-05-07T17:35:19+03:00
+Generated at: 2019-07-08T14:35:35+03:00

 ## API Description

-AWS Device Farm is a service that enables mobile app developers to test Android, iOS, and Fire OS apps on physical phones, tablets, and other devices in the cloud.
+AWS Device Farm is a service that enables mobile app developers to test Android, iOS, and Fire OS apps on physical phones, tablets, and other devices in the cloud.<br/>

 ## Authorization